boyscout99/textually-similar-documents/README.md

 ## Background

 To find textually similar documents among a large dataset, by defining the similarity as the Jaccard similarity, one should compare documents pair-wise.
 In fact, that similarity is represented by the ratio between the intersection of two sets with their union.
 As the magnitude of comparisons for N documents grows with the square of N, a more efficient method consists in comparing only those documents that are likely to be similar.
+This is a three-stage process consisting of shingling, min-hashing and locality-sensitive hashing.

 During the shingling phase, a text document is tokenized into k-shingles, e.g. D={abcde}, S(D)={ab, bc, cd, de} for k=2.
 Having each document represented as a large set of shingles, these can be further reduced into smaller integer vectors called signatures.